wp-plugins/hts-display-active-members/readme.txt

 Tested up to: 3.0
 Stable tag: 0.1

-Displays most recently logged in members and link to PM if logged in
+Displays most recently logged in members and optionally link to Private Message if logged in

 == Description ==

 Allows a page or post to display the most recently logged in members with how log since they last did any activity on the site.
 Options include showing a link to Private Message the member if logged in, the field to display as the members name and so on.

+A live demonstration is available at [BlueFlipper Diving](http://www.blueflipperdiving.co.uk/ "Where Scuba Divers Go Online!")

 All options: